gurhub/dotfiles/README.md

 ## How to use:

-* install with command below:
+* install with the command below:

 ```
 brew cask install swiftformat-for-xcode